CZ-NIC/yangson/docs/glossary.rst

       to their types, while objects and arrays are instances of a subclass of :class:`Instance`.

+   canonical representation

+      A normalized string value that [RFC7950]_ defines for most scalar types.

    qualified name

        A tuple in the form *(name, module)* where *name* is the name